rust-gamedev/rust-gamedev.github.io/content/news/038/index.md

 building something pretty.
 It is being made by [@anastasiaopara] and [@h3r2tic].

-This month, the project welcomed [Martin] (sound design) and [Oda] (music) as well as many various game additions, such as fences, gates, pillars and [butterflies].
+This month, the team welcomed [Martin] (sound design) and [Oda] (music) as well as added many various game elements, such as fences, gates, pillars and [butterflies].
 You can watch this short [Youtube video] to catch a glimpse of how it all is coming together.

 Right now, the team is working on setting up a Steam page.
 Stay